sasoria/astro-microfrontends/README.md

 ## Shared dependencies

-Dependencies such as react and react-dom are shared across micro-frontends.
-Due to a constraint in Astro, react and react dom cannot be shared with the shell app.

-Each app can share other dependencies through url imports that gets cached in the browser, thus reducing the bundle size (see [esm.sh](https://esm.sh/)).
+Dependencies such as react and react-dom are shared across applications and are fetched from [esm.sh](https://esm.sh/), reducing the bundle size.
+Each app can share other dependencies aswell through url imports.

-I recomend using either importmaps in the client or ahead of time importmaps at build time to share those dependencies, this demo uses the latter.
+I recomend using either importmaps in the client or ahead of time importmaps at build time to share dependencies, this demo uses the latter.